anakreon/awRTC-signalling/README.md

 # awRTC-signalling

-A NPM package that implements signalling for awRTC.
+NPM package that implements signalling for awRTC.

 ## Installing